 \section{Related Work}

-\textbf{Salient object detection:} Salient object detection (SOD) aims to identify regions that attract human attention.
-The main stream of SOD models are fully-supervised following a point-estimation learning pipeline \cite{basnet_2019_CVPR, Pang_2020_CVPR, GateNet_eccv20, qin2020u2, tang2021disentangled, aixuan_cod_sod21,liu2021samnet,siris2021scene}.
-Wei \etal\cite{CVPR2020_LDF} introduced a label decoupling framework to emphasize the contribution of hard edge pixels for model updating.
-Li \etal\cite{aixuan_cod_sod21} exploited the contradictory relationship between salient objects and camouflage objects \cite{fan2020camouflaged}, where the latter serves as hard negative samples for the former.
-Recently, most of the salient object detection models focus more on effective high/low feature aggregation and structure-aware prediction \cite{F3Net_aaai20,gcpanet_aaai2020,Pang_2020_CVPR, Liu19PoolNet}.
-With extra depth data, RGB-D SOD \cite{zhou2021specificity,sun2021deep} models mainly focus on effective multi-modal learning.
-In addition to above fully-supervised models, semi-supervised \cite{lv2021semi}, weakly-supervised \cite{piao2021mfnet_iccv,jing2020weakly} saliency detection models have also been explored.
+\textbf{Salient object detection:} The main stream of salient object detection (SOD) models are fully-supervised \cite{basnet_2019_CVPR,wang2019salient,Pang_2020_CVPR,GateNet_eccv20,qin2020u2,tang2021disentangled,aixuan_cod_sod21,liu2021samnet,siris2021scene}, where most of them focus on effective high/low feature aggregation or structure-aware prediction \cite{F3Net_aaai20,gcpanet_aaai2020,Pang_2020_CVPR,Liu19PoolNet}.
+With extra depth data, RGB-D SOD \cite{zhou2021specificity,sun2021deep} models mainly focus on effective multimodal learning.
+In addition to above fully-supervised models, semi-supervised \cite{lv2021semi}, weakly-supervised \cite{piao2021mfnet_iccv,jing2020weakly} SOD models have also been explored.
 We argue that most of the existing SOD models define saliency detection as a binary segmentation task in general, without exploring the subjective nature of saliency.
-Although \cite{jing2020uc} has taken a step further to model the predictive distribution via a conditional variational auto-encoder (CVAE) \cite{CVAE}, the diversity of the stochastic predictions mainly distributes along object boundaries, making it less effective in saliency divergence modeling.
+Although \cite{jing2020uc} has taken a step further to model the predictive distribution via a conditional variational auto-encoder (CVAE) \cite{CVAE}, the diversity of the stochastic predictions mainly distributes along object boundaries, making it less effective in discovering the discarded less salient regions.